m-rasit-k-y/m-rasit-k-y/README.md

-- 👋 Hi, All projects ıt is demo
+- 👋 Hi, All projects ıt is demo.

 <!---
 m-rasit-k-y/m-rasit-k-y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.